sanda-bunescu/SecureKey-Project/README.md

 # SecureKey App

-This Java Swing application provides secure storage for usernames and passwords.
+This Java application provides secure storage for usernames and passwords.

 ## Database Setup